benarnav/arrivals-board/README.md

 # Arrivals Board for NYC Subway

-These files power a 64x32 RGB matrix display that shows arrival times for the New York City Subway or the Washington DC Metro Rail.
+These files power a 64x32 RGB matrix display that shows arrival times for the New York City Subway, the Washington DC Metro Rail, or BART in the San Francisco Bay Area (see [sf-BART/README.md](sf-BART/README.md); BART needs no `Flask` app).
 I am currently using an Adafruit Matrixportal S3 micocontroller.
 It was vaguely inspired by Tidbyt products, but mostly just the form factor.
 You can [find instructions](#setup) on how to set this up yourself at the bottom.

 <img src="/example.jpg" alt="example">